johnf24/rails-todo-list-project/README.md

 ## Ruby To Do List App

-This is a To Do List app created entirely with Ruby and the Ruby on Rail's framework
+This is a To Do List app created entirely with Ruby and the Ruby on Rail's framework.
+It Creates, Reads, Updates and Deletes (C.R.U.D.) a PostgreSQL database and uses the Nginx Server.

 ### Software Requirements